Kolmogorov complexity and generalized length functions: Generalized length functions and Kolmogorov complexity

 \subsection{Generalizing the KC Thereom}

-The bounds on $s^n_k$ established above are particularly useful in generalizing other results involving $K$ to $K^{(k)}$, notably the KC theorem and the minimality of $K$ as an information content measure.
+The bounds established in Propositions \ref{prop-bound1} and \ref{prop-bound2} above are particularly useful in generalizing other results involving $K$ to $K^{(\alpha)}$, notably the KC theorem and the minimality of $K$ as an information content measure.
 Let us consider each of these results in turn.